Guidance for Nonprofit Private School Equitable Services Percentage Calculation

 Q. What are the requirements for equitable services to eligible private school children if an LEA reserves Title I funds off the top for district-wide instructional programs for public elementary and secondary schools?

 A. If an LEA reserves funds off the top of its Title I allocation for district-wide instructional programs for public elementary and secondary school students, the equitable services requirement applies.
-ESEA Section 200.64(a)(2)(i)(A) requires that, if an LEA reserves funds for instructional and related activities for public elementary or secondary school students at the district level, the LEA must also provide from these funds, as applicable, equitable services to eligible private school children.
+The Elementary and Secondary Education Act (ESEA) Section 200.64(a)(2)(i)(A) requires that, if an LEA reserves funds for instructional and related activities for public elementary or secondary school students at the district level, the LEA must also provide from these funds, as applicable, equitable services to eligible private school children.
 The amount of funds available to provide equitable services from the applicable reserved funds must be proportional to the number of private school children from low-income families residing in participating public school attendance areas.

-Q. Does the equitable services requirement in 34 CFR, Section 200.65 apply to LEA set-aside for LEA and school PI activities?
+Q. Does the equitable services requirement in 34 CFR, Section 200.65 apply to LEA set-aside for LEA and school Program Improvement (PI) activities?

 A. The equitable services requirement does not apply to Title I Part A funds reserved for LEA and school PI activities.